fleetster22/fleetster22/README.md

 - Travel

-I am a software developer, primarily Python, with an interest in bbuilding apps and APIs for small business owners.
+I am a software developer, primarily Python and Java, interested in working for a company on an Agile team.
 There just aren't enough hours in the day to do everything I want.
-I am currently attending WGU pursuing a Bachelors degree in Software Development.
+When I'm coding, how can hours go by in what seems like seconds and the next thing you know I have greasy hair, fuzzy teeth and I'm starving?

 I'm looking to collaborate wth others who also want to learn, grow and improve their coding knowledge and skills.
 One day I hope to be a mentor to girls interested in coding.

+The second half of this year, I am going to participate in more meetup goups.
+I need to surround myself with like-minded people.

-My wife and I just became licensed foster parents.
+My wife and I just became licensed foster parents and are looking forward to opening our home to youth in need.
 <br />
 <br />